 A very slick and versatile thumb-operated trackball from Japanese brand Elecom.
 It has a lot of buttons, 4D scrollwheel and DPI switch.
 I’m currently using this latest Elecom trackball and will let you know how good it is.
 Some users recommend to switch the Elecom ball for the blue Logitech M570 ball for more accuracy, I will test this as well.
 Stay tuned for the full review!

 The Kensington SlimBlade could very well be called the Ferrari of the trackballs.
 Expensive, it looks utterly amazing and is full of cutting edge technology.
-I use it as my daily driver, and I love it, but it takes a daredevil to actually buy this as your first trackball.
+I used to use it as my daily driver for many years, and I love it, but it takes a daredevil to actually buy this as your first trackball.

 With its fantastic scroll ring and low price, the Kensington Orbit Trackball has completely won me over as the Best Value trackball mouse currently available.
 Trackballing your way around the computer screen was never this smooth.